luukee/alex-campos/README.md

 ## Dev environment

-Run `gulp dev` from your command line in the project folder
+Run `gulp dev` from your command line in the project folder.
+In another command line tab run `npm run watch` to watch for Tailwind classes.

 Opens a browser with the website for local development.
 BrowserSync automatically reloads if you make changes to: